JPlace123/PowerBI_Dashboards/README.md

 ## Skills Showcased

 This project was a journey through key Power BI features.
-Here's a look at what we mastered:
+Here's a look at what I've mastered:

 -   **⚙️ Data Transformation (ETL) with Power Query:** Cleaned, shaped, and prepared the raw data for analysis by handling blanks, changing data types, and creating new columns.
 -   **🧮 Implicit Measures:** Formulated measures to derive key insights and KPIs like `Median Yearly Salary` and `Job Count`.